 The first two are usually tied together in the minds of folks that hold the idea.
 They did not have the Holy Spirit, so therefore they had not been born again, saved, regenerated, or whatever terminology they use to refer to faith in Christ through believing the Gospel.
 For example: "Rebaptism in the New Testament seemingly occurred only when a group of people never had received the Holy Spirit, who is the seal of salvation.
 Although the dozen people had John's baptism, they were then properly baptized as they trusted in Jesus and received the promised Holy Spirit."
 But this interpretation creates a problem with the Samaritan believers' experience (see Acts 8:5-17).
 The believers in Samaria were baptized, then afterwards the Apostles came to Samaria and laid their hands on them, and they received (same as Acts 19) the Holy Ghost.
 They WERE NOT "re"baptized.
 Compare the similarities of Acts 8:14-17 and Acts 19:6.
 If the absence of the manifestation of the Holy Spirit invalidated the baptism of these Ephesians, why not the Samaritans?
 Consider also that these Ephesians are plainly called "disciples" and "believers".

 Something lacking in John's baptism is another main reason given for these folks needing to be baptized.
 Apparently a number of the Anabaptists so believed.
 The Easton Illustrated Dictionary states, "John's Baptism was not Christian baptism...those whom John baptized were rebaptized by Paul."
 But consider: (1).
 John's authority was from heaven.
 Compare Matthew 21:25-27 and John 1:6.
 (2).
 John the Baptist preached the Holy Ghost (of whom they professed they had not heard).
 Compare v.
 2 & Matthew 3:11.
 (3).
 John required evidence of repentance (Matt.
 3:8), and no one can experience it without the influence and work of the Holy Ghost.
 (4).
 Their answer (v.
 3 "Unto John's baptism"; eis to Ioannou baptisma) implies that they were not actually baptized by John, but perhaps by someone following his teachings.
+John was beheaded probably a year or so before the crucifixion of Jesus.
+The events in Acts 19 occurred as much as 25 years after the death of John the Baptist.
 (5).
 Apollos, a disciple of John ("knowing only the baptism of John", Acts 18:25,26) was not "re"baptized.
 He only needed further instruction, which he received from Aquilla and Priscilla.

 If not these, then what?
 I would like to follow the interpretation of John Gill, who wrote, "...these are the words of the Apostle Paul, giving an account of John's baptism, and of the success of his ministry, showing, that his baptism was administered in the name of the Lord Jesus..."
 In other words, in verse 5, Luke is still recording what Paul is saying about people being baptized by John, rather than stating that the Ephesians were baptized.
 If Gill is correct, no actual baptisms occur in the Acts 19:1-7 pericope.
 Just discussion of John's baptism.
 As I said, I would like to follow Gill -- seems to wrap up and cut off any further questions about "re"baptism.
 I just can't see it fitting the sentence structure and context.